Malanius/understanding-typescript-course/README.md

 - type-errors are discovered during compilation rather than runtime
 - great IDE support that promts errors even before compilation
 - next-gen JS features compiled for older versions

+` `

 - adds non-JS features like Interfaces and Generics
 - adds meta-programming features like Decorators
 - early adoption of new ECMASCript features
 - rich configuration options
+- great support in 3rd party libs (eiter they are written in TS types for it are available)

 ` `